Ir al contenido principal

 One day before the wedding, five or seven or nine (must be an odd number) married women make Haldi paste out of raw turmeric sticks using grinding stones.
 The woman who holds the grinding stone is called the ayo and the rest of the women just hold her hands or her elbow while she grinds it.
 That's called Holud Kota.
 Along with this, the same group of women grinds rice powder from scratch (Dhan Kota).
 This very same turmeric will later be used in the Haldi ceremony.

-Fun fact: During the whole process of Holud Kota and Dhan Kota, the women are required to stuff their mouth with betel leaf and betel nuts to stay mute.
+Fun fact: During the whole process of Holud Kota and Dhan Kota, the women are required to stuff their mouths with betel leaf and betel nuts to stay mute.
 The most valid reason behind that was to ensure no spit goes into the mixture in the process to keep it pure.

 Ganga Nemontron & Kola Gach Nemontron